MingcongLi233/Gait_Detection/README.md

 ```
 git clone https://gitlab.lrz.de/ldv/teaching/monty-matlab/montymatlab2023/group-3.git
 ```
 Ensure you have MATLAB installed on your computer.
+If not, you can also use MATLAB Online.

-Open MATLAB and navigate to the project directory.
+Open MATLAB (or MATLAB Online) and navigate to the project directory.

 Add the project folder and its subfolders to the MATLAB path.